Jeremy-Neville/Weka-LGBM/README.md

 >
 >    a    b   <-- classified as
 > 9421  290 |    a = normal
 > 4446 8387 |    b = anomaly

 # LGBM Results with different parameters
-For some reason currently I am unable to have the three parameters within my weka for some reason which as of now I am unabke to figure out as to why that is occuring.
-So just in case I was able to make some modifications on the code provided to make sure it works with each singular parameter.
+For some reason before I was unable to have the three parameters within my weka for some reason which I was unable to figure out until recently as to why that is occuring.
+So just in case I was able to make some modifications on the code provided to make sure it works with each singular parameter and documented them.

 ## 32 leaves results
 >=== Classifier model (full training set) ===